ctg-tme/audio-zone-manager-library-macro/README.md

   - Else if the Average is equal to or above the **```Low```** threshold, the connector associated to the incoming data is set to a **```Low```** State
 - The new Connector State is then passed up into the Zone Status, and further compared to the additional connector states within the Zone to determine the Zone State

 ### Can I edit this Macro?
-- Of Course, it's an Open Script, feel free to edit it to your liking
+- Of Course, it's an Open Script, feel free to fork and edit to your liking